Gail Baura, PhD

 Office #: 315 Cuneo Hall

 Dr. Baura received her BS Electrical Engineering degree from Loyola Marymount University, her MS Electrical Engineering and MS Biomedical Engineering degrees from Drexel University, and her PhD Bioengineering degree from the University of Washington.
 Between her graduate degrees, she worked as a loop transmission systems engineer at AT&T Bell Laboratories.
 She then spent 13 years in the medical device industry conducting medical device research and managing research and product development at several companies.
 She holds 20 U.S. patents.
 In her last industry position, Dr. Baura was Vice President, Research and Chief Scientist at CardioDynamics.
 In 2006, she returned to academia as a Professor of Medical Devices at Keck Graduate Institute of Applied Life Sciences, which is one of the Claremont Colleges.
+She is a Fellow of the American Institute of Medical and Biological Engineering (AIMBE).

 Throughout her career, Dr. Baura has championed engineering curriculum excellence.
 She has written four engineering textbooks, three of which are medical device textbooks.
 She is in the midst of writing the second edition of her Medical Device Technologies textbook, which is published by Elsevier.
 Dr. Baura is an ABET Engineering Accreditation Commissioner.
 In her position as Director of Engineering Science at Loyola, she constructed a general engineering curriculum that incorporates substantial industry input and prepares new engineering graduates for positions in the medical device, semiconductor, and wastewater treatment industries.